ACooperDev/WebSDK/ReadMe.md

 # Cognex REST API Implementations (Unofficial)

-This is an independent project not affiliated with, endorsed by, or supported by Cognex Corporation.
+This is an independent project and is not affiliated with, endorsed by, sponsored by, or supported by Cognex Corporation.

-Implementations are in Python, JavaScript, and .NET with the goal of creating a standarized object, cognex_camera, across all three programming languages with a common set of properties, methods, and events.
+The implementations are intended for educational purposes and are provided in Python, JavaScript, and .NET.
+The goal is to provide a standardized cognex_camera object across all three programming languages, with a common set of properties, methods, and events.

 TODO:
 - continue implementing missing methods and events.